 The Arizona State Legislature website has Bills and Bill Overviews (status reports) from 1997 (43rd Legislature) to date.

-If the bill you need isn't in the Law Library's collection or on the Arizona State Legislature website, you will need to go to the Clerk of the House of Representatives and the Senate Resource Center at the State Capitol (see below).
+If the bill you need isn't in the Law Library's collection or on the Arizona State Legislature website, you will need to go to the Clerk of the House of Representatives or the Senate Resource Center at the State Capitol (see below).

 Click here for an overview of How a Bill Becomes Law in Arizona.

-Turn to the tab marked “History” in the House Journal (KFA 2418 .A6) and Senate Journal (KFA 2418 .A5) for the year of the legislation.
+If using the journals in print, turn to the tab marked “History” in the House Journal (KFA 2418 .A6) and Senate Journal (KFA 2418 .A5) for the year of the legislation.
 Look up the bill number and copy the chronology of actions taken on the bill.
 Do this in both the House and Senate Journals.
 Note which committee(s) considered the bill, as well as the time period that the bill was considered.
 You may be tempted to check the pages within the Journals that are mentioned in the History, but this is a waste of time.

 On the Arizona State Legislature website, select the bill.
 To see the full text of the bill, click on “Show Versions.”
 To see a status report, click on “Show Bill Overview.”
 Bills and bill overviews date from 1997 (43rd Legislature) to the present.
 The default is to the current legislative session.
 For another session, click on “change session” in the navigation bar at the top.